chrizneko/acroreadsuse15/README.md

 - Download from latest release https://github.com/chrizneko/acroreadsuse15/releases/latest and extract it, copy the content to /home/user/acroreadsuse/
 - Download adobe reader source from http://ftp.adobe.com/pub/adobe/reader/unix/9.x/9.5.5/enu/AdbeRdr9.5.5-1_i486linux_enu.tar.bz2 and extract it
 - Copy the COMMON.TAR and ILINXR.TAR to /home/user/acroreadsuse/
-- Cd to the acroread.yml
+- Cd to the that directory (/home/user/acroreadsuse)
 - Run this: bash -ex pkg2appimageacroread acroread.yml
-- Your appimage will be on out folder
+- Your appimage will be in the folder /home/user/acroreadsuse/out
 Note: if you need to change the directory, change the acroread.yml on the line contains "/home/user/acroreadsuse/" into your liking

 ## Extra notes